Iamshivk08/Attendify/README.md

 Absolutely.
 Since you want the **README to include your deployed Attendify URL**, here is the updated version based on the actual file and the live deployment.
-The deployed page is titled **“Attendify — attendance, kept honest.”** ([sunny-file-mover.lovable.app][1])
+The deployed page is titled **“Attendify — Attendance Management System”** ([sunny-file-mover.lovable.app][1])

 # Attendify — Attendance, Kept Honest